 If you’ve been wondering about whether tanning burns calories, you have no doubt come across a lot of conflicting information!

 Does tanning burn calories?
-All the science we have pointed to the idea that tanning might burn some calories, but it is not a good way to lose weight.
+In a sense, tanning may burn some calories.
+But it is not a good way to lose weight.

 In this article, we are going to sort through the information, explain how the body burns calories, look into the recent study that suggests tanning may have weight loss benefits, and finally end the debate.